 While you could stay in one of their traditional rooms or cabins, the traveler looking for a unique luxury glamping adventure should opt for the safari-style inspired canvas tents.
-Decor includes wild-west ambiance, rustic wooden deck chairs, vintage barrel pedestal sinks, heated floors, and ensuite bathrooms.
+The decor includes wild-west ambiance, rustic wooden deck chairs, vintage barrel pedestal sinks, heated floors, and ensuite bathrooms.
 Did we mention that a camping butler comes with the package?
 Yes!

 The onsite executive chef prepares all meals.
 In between dining, guests have the option of considering a spa treatment, taking a wildlife excursion, or simply enjoying the view.

 3. The Ridge Outdoor Resort – Great Smoky Mountains NP

 The luxury glamping tents at The Ridge are a far cry from “roughing it” in the wilderness.
 With features like lantern-lined decks, open-air kitchens, and soft woodsy touches everywhere one looks, guests will surely be impressed.

 The resort’s amenities include a fitness center, playground, and a pool while the luxury canvas tents sleep up to six.
 Ideally located, the resort is only 15 minutes from Gatlinburg, the town famous for being the “Gateway to the Smokies.”